hmcts/java-logging/java-logging-appinsights/README.md

   application:
     name: My Application Insights WebApp
 ```

+This configuration entry is also used by [`CloudRoleNameInitializer`](src/main/java/uk/gov/hmcts/reform/logging/appinsights/telemetry/initializers/CloudRoleNameInitializer.java) to set the `cloud_RoleName` App Insights tag.
+This makes distinguishing between services easier in cases where a number of related services uses the same App Insights instance.

 In case service does not need request component, it is recommended to exclude auto-injected library from the project dependencies: